elsie-c/Jarvis-AI/README.md

 - volume adjustment

 ADD_ON Feature later:
-Scientific calculation
+Scientific calculation e.g.
-- Re-calculates the rate of redox reaction on laccase for biofuel cell on graphitic carbon (my previous research in graduate program)
+- Re-calculates the rate of redox reaction on laccase for biofuel cell on graphitic carbon
 - Re-evaluate the Raman data on nano carbon fibers.
 - Gives a visualization (using charts...?)